Darkmono112/Darkmono112/README.md

 - 👋 Hi, I’m @Darkmono112
-- 👀 I’m interested in Game Economic Development
+- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on Any Open source Project
 - 📫 How to reach me; Email darkess52@live.com